InesRebah/Allocation-Return-Prediction/README.md

 # Allocation Return Direction Prediction

+## Objective
-We aim to predict the **sign of next-day returns** for a set of asset allocations using their recent history of returns and signed volumes.
+The goal of this challenge is to predict the **direction of next-day returns** for a set of asset allocations using 20 lagged returns and signed volumes.

+## Approach

-- We start from a simple baseline: **short-term momentum**, modeled with:
+- We start with a simple baseline based on **short-term momentum**, using:
-  - logistic regression (strongly regularized)
+  - logistic regression
-  - a shallow penalized decision tree
+  - a heavily regularized decision tree

-- We work in a **pooled cross-sectional setting**, treating each allocation as a strategy
+- Models are trained in a **pooled cross-sectional setting** across all allocations

-- Rather than relying on raw lags, we progressively build **profile-based features**:
-  - return structure (trend, stability, monotonicity)
-  - flow dynamics (signed volume persistence, imbalance, exhaustion)
+- Performance is evaluated **conditionally** on:
+  - volatility
+  - turnover
+  - a GROUP variable

+- We then progressively construct additional signals capturing:
+  - strategy strength
-  - market conditions (volatility, turnover, group structure)
+  - market conditions
-  - interactions between flow and returns
+  - interactions with flow (signed volume)

+- Signals are evaluated based on their ability to predict:
+  - next-day return
-- We combine the objective of pure prediction with an objective of **selection**:
+  - the sign of next-day return
-  - identify when an allocation is **predictable**
-  - focus on **cross-sectional ranking within each day**

-- Performance is evaluated through:
-  - direction prediction
-  - return and return change (value and sign)
+  - the change in returns (and its sign)

+- We also evaluate performance in a **cross-sectional setting** by:
-  - ranking quality across allocations
+  - ranking allocations within each day
-  - conditional analysis (volatility, turnover, group)

-- We explicitly account for **regime dependence**, as predictability varies with:
-  - flow persistence vs exhaustion
-  - market volatility and dispersion
+  - combining this ranking with a prediction of **market breadth**

+## Goal
+Build signals that improve prediction while understanding **when and where they are effective**.

 **Goal:**
 not just predict returns, but detect when a strategy is in a **predictable state and worth trading**